WroDo/pdfconvertomat/README.md

 - As usual: refactor!

 # Installing
-Use a LAMP with Poppler-Tools.
+- Use a LAMP with Poppler-Tools.
-Create log and uploads folders, make themn writable for your webserver.
+- Create log and uploads folders, make them writable for your webserver.
+- Create your own etc/globals.php from the template
+- Upload a company logo

 # Usage
 TBD TBD